-The MTPO through its public participation process will solicit the needs of those traditionally underserved by existing transportation system, such as elderly, disabled, low income and minority households who may have difficulty accessing or participating in community planning activities.
+The MTPO through its public participation process will solicit the needs of those traditionally underserved by the existing transportation system, such as elderly, disabled, low income and minority households who may have difficulty accessing or participating in community planning activities.
 Other specialized groups that may be affected by the transportation plan and representatives of the general public will also be included in the planning process.
-When appropriate, some or all of the following entities shall be included.
+When appropriate, some or all of the following entities shall be included, however, this list may expand as new target entities are identified.
 The processes used to accomplish these goals will be as follows:

-- 1 Periodically solicit and present transportation issues at local Neighborhood Improvement Association (NIA) and Neighborhood Associations (NA) meetings. - 2 Periodically solicit and present transportation issues at the Community Advisory Council (CAC). - 3 Periodically solicit and present transportation issues at the Topeka Independent Living Resource Center (TILREC) - 4 Periodically solicit and present transportation issues at meetings of the Paratransit Council. - 5 Periodically solicit and present to representatives of the KAW Valley Bicycle Club. - 6 Periodically solicit and present transportation issues to local senior citizen organizations. - 7 Consult local Parks and Recreation Departments for trail planning information.
+- 1. Periodically solicit and present transportation issues at Topeka Neighborhood Improvement Association (NIA) and Neighborhood Associations (NA) meetings. - 2.
+Periodically solicit and present transportation issues at the Topeka Community Advisory Council (CAC). - 3.
+Periodically solicit and present transportation issues at the Topeka Independent Living Resource Center (TILREC) - 4.
+Periodically solicit and present transportation issues at meetings of the Topeka-Shawnee County Paratransit Council. - 5.
+Periodically solicit and present to representatives of the Kaw Valley Bicycle Club. - 6.
+Periodically solicit and present transportation issues to local senior citizen organizations. - 7.
+Consult local parks and recreation departments for trail planning information. - 8.
+Periodically solicit and present to Public Health and Wellness organizations. - 9.
+Seek out and solicit to any other appropriate entities that would be interested.

 Including these groups in the public participation process will be accomplished by contacting representatives of the appropriate organizations when issues arise that may be of concern to them.
-These entities will be included on notification lists for new projects, and amendments to the TIP, and UPWP, as well as new MTP's.
+These entities will be included on notification lists for new projects, and amendments to the TIP, and UPWP, as well as new MTPs.
 The MTPO staff will also make efforts to attend the regularly scheduled meetings of these organizations when deemed necessary.